Document Type : Research Paper - Agronomy

 Materials and Methods

 This research was conducted in 2020 growing season as a survey in 100 rice fields in Shoaybiyeh region of Shushtar county.
 Comparative performance analysis method was used to determine rice grain yield gap.
-The modeling of grain production in rice fields was done by examining the relationship between all the investigated variables with the grain yields observed in the fields using progressive stepwise regression method.
+The modeling of grain production in rice fields was done by examining the relationship between all the investigated variables with the grain yield observed in the fields using progressive stepwise regression method.
 The production model obtained with this method was able to justify 89% of the grain yield changes of the studied rice fields with the studied variables.

 Results and Discussion